Exotic symplectic manifolds from Lefschetz fibrations

 We use the trivialization $\Psi$ to define $\hat{\Gamma}_s$ as the union of $L(t,s)$ over all such $t$ in the fiber over $\gamma(s,t)$ together with the belt spheres of $\rho$ over the parts of $\gamma_s$ lying outside $B$ (these glue smoothly because $h(t)$ is zero near the endpoints).
 This is a sphere in the total space of $\rho$ - the push off of the whole matching cycle of $\gamma_s$ in the direction of $\delta$.
-Now the union of $\hat{\Gamma}_s$ over all $s$ gives an isotopy of the matching cycles $A$ and $B$.
+Now the union of $\hat{\Gamma}_s$ over all $s$ gives an isotopy of the matching cycles $A$ and $B$ (recall that in the smooth category any non-ambient isotopy extends to an ambient one).
 Adding the third critical point at zero happens as a surgery on the belt sphere at zero, supported in its neighborhood.
-The spheres $\hat{\Gamma}_s$ stay away from the surgery region and hence persist in the manifold $U_1$, defining isotopy between the matching cycles $A$ and $B$ in it.
-If we take $\nu$ small enough, the spheres $\hat{\Gamma}_s$ stay totally real, and hence the isotopy is the isotopy of framed spheres.
+The spheres $\hat{\Gamma}_s$ stay away from the surgery region and hence persist in the manifold $U_1$, and hence can be used to define an isotopy between the matching cycles $A$ and $B$ in it.
+If we take $\nu$ small enough, then the spheres $\hat{\Gamma}_s$ stay totally real, and hence the isotopy is an isotopy of framed spheres.

 This means that the total space $W_1$ is the same smooth manifold as the space obtained by attaching handles to thickened $U_1$ along two copies of the matching cycle $A$.
 But that is the same as the total space $W_0$.
 This completes the proof.